-Bernd Kowalski Head of Department L.S.
+Bernd Kowalski L.S.
+Head of Department

 Preliminary Remarks

 Under the BSIG1 Act, the Federal Office for Information Security (BSI) has the task of issuing certificates for information technology products.

 Certification of a product is carried out on the instigation of the vendor or a distributor, hereinafter called the sponsor.